Our destination-specific customs advice explains the documents you'll need to complete and the requirements you must meet when shipping belongings.

 *estimated timings dependent on global shipping circumstances

-How to pack boxes for international shipping
+How to pack boxes for safe Hong Kong shipping

 We want nothing more than for your possessions to arrive in the same condition as they left your home.
-So, give yourself plenty of time to pack and wrap everything carefully to ensure safe delivery.
+So, give yourself plenty of time to pack and wrap everything carefully before shipping to ensure safe delivery.
 Don't panic — it's not as difficult as you might think.

 We've written plenty of handy packing guides to help, including the 4-step process below.
 But if you have any doubts, we suggest hiring a professional packer to do the job for you.

-Seal the base of your boxes:
+Seal the base of your shipping boxes:

 Firstly, gather any tools you're likely to need, such as a marker pen, parcel tape and bubble wrap.
 Next, to assemble the shipping boxes we supply, fold in the small bottom flaps and then the large flaps and seal them closed with several strips of parcel tape.